DanyilYedelkin/deployment-of-ships-with-AI/README.md

 ## First submission
-add a map for the game and rendering it
+add demo buttons and a map for the game and rendering it